 - Your prior education must include an undergraduate major in engineering or the sciences.

-- Must have at least two years' experience in engineering or the healthcare field.
+- Applicants typically have at least two years' experience in engineering or the healthcare field.

-- A detailed work résumé must be submitted.
+- A detailed professional experience résumé must be submitted.

 - When reviewing an application, your academic and professional background will be considered.

 - If you are an international student, you may have additional admission requirements.

 - Ten courses must be completed within five years.

 - The curriculum consists of six required core courses (18 credits) and 12 credits of electives.
 Subject to advisor approval, an elective may be substituted for a required course if the student has previously completed an equivalent graduate-level course.

 - Electives may be chosen from a selected list of courses in the Bloomberg School of Public Health (140.xxx), the Applied Biomedical Engineering program (585.xxx) or from the Systems Engineering program (645.xxx).

 Please refer to the course schedule published each term for exact dates, times, locations, fees, and instructors.

 * Bloomberg (BSPH) courses with an asterisk refer to online courses; Bloomberg courses without an asterisk refer to in-person courses, which are offered for selected electives should a student prefer a classroom setting.